 This data will later be saved in the Azure SQL database where it can be accessed on our website which will have a visual representation of our findings.
-Collecting the data will allow the user to run analytics and determine the severity of each sidewalk--providing a list of which sidewalks have priority when it comes to fixing them.
+Collecting the data will allow the user to run analytics and determine the severity of each sidewalk--providing a list of which sidewalks have priority when it comes to getting them fixed.